hanabobalova/GEE_Landsat_LST/README.md

 Author: Hana Bobáľová (hana.bobalova@uniba.sk)

-The code is distributed under the GNU licence.
-By using this code and any data derived with it, you agree to cite the following reference in any publications derived from them:
+The code is distributed under the GNU General Public License.
+By using this code, its modifications and any data derived with it, you agree to cite the following reference in any publications derived from them:

 Bobáľová et al. (in press)